omas313/vespy/README.md

 ## Actions

-For all users:
+### For all users:

 - Browse the available vespas.
+- Search for vespas with search box.
+- Filter by available models.
+- Sort ascending and descending by clicking on a column.
+- Like/Unlike a vespa (aesthetic only).
+- Navigate to other empty pages.
+- Create an account (use fake email and password but remember them).
+- Log in to acces more features.

-For authenticated users (those who create an account):
+### For authenticated users (those who create an account and log in):

 - Create vespa entries.
 - Edit vespa entries.

-For admins:
+### For admins:

 - Delete vespa entries.